cyberark/conjur-api-java/README.md

 ## Client APIs

-Most usage is done by creating a Client instance and then invoking the API on it.
-The most common use case is adding and retrieving a secret from Conjur.
+To use the client, you will first create an instance of the client and then call methods to send requests to the Conjur API.
+The most common use case is adding and retrieving a secret from Conjur, so we provide some sample code for this use case below.

 ### Conjur Client Instance (`net.conjur.api.Conjur`)